 “I thought she was going to leave everything to my cousin.
 I never imagined in my wildest dreams that any of it would come to me.
 Although the extra money will come in useful,… Read more

-If you inherit an IRA (Individual Retirement Account), you must be aware of the regulations concerning transferring the account to you, the “beneficiary.”
-Apart from the technical requirements for processing the account, which a financial advisor should be able to handle, some people also feel a moral responsibility.
+If you inherit an IRA (Individual Retirement Account), it’s important to be aware of the regulations concerning transferring the account to you, the “beneficiary.”
+In addition to your financial advisor guiding you through the technical requirements for processing the account, your advisor should be able to help you with emotional angst of remaining loyal to inherited assets….
+Read more

 One of the most important issues in estate planning is what happens to your money after you die.
 How quickly your heirs receive the inheritance depends largely on your estate planning.
 (If you’re having any difficulties with an inheritance, please email me at email@example.com.)